sandfox/bolyan/README.md

 [![NPM](https://nodei.co/npm/bolyan.svg)](https://nodei.co/npm/bolyan/)

-This is bascically [Bunyan](https://github.com/rvagg/bole) but output is even more bunyan compatible. @rvagg has written about 99% of this and I've just diddled some object keys, added some output levels, and copy+pasta'd some code from bunyan for serialization so that if you log an object that has any of the keys `req`, `res`, `err`, an attempt will be made to use the applicable bunyan serializer on those values
+This is bascically [Bole](https://github.com/rvagg/bole) but output is even more bunyan compatible. @rvagg has written about 99% of this and I've just diddled some object keys, added some output levels, and copy+pasta'd some code from bunyan for serialization so that if you log an object that has any of the keys `req`, `res`, `err`, an attempt will be made to use the applicable bunyan serializer on those values

 Log JSON from within Node.js applications.
 The log format is obviously inspired by the excellent [Bunyan](https://github.com/trentm/node-bunyan) and is likely to be output-compatible in most cases.
-The difference is that **bolyan** aims for even more simplicity, supporting only the common-case basics.
+The difference is that **bolyan/bole** aims for even more simplicity, supporting only the common-case basics.

 **bolyan** is designed for global singleton use.
 Your application has many log sources, but they all aggregate to the same sources.
-You configure output in *one place* for an application, regardless of how many modules and dependencies are also using **bole** for logging.
+You configure output in *one place* for an application, regardless of how many modules and dependencies are also using **bolyan** for logging.

 ## Example